elmtree-askmo/cloudcannon-app/content/faq.md

 content_blocks:
   - _bookshop_name: faq/questionSection
     title: FAQ Section
-    sectionTitle: FAQ
+    contentTitle: FAQ
-    sectionContent: Here are some frequently asked questions about QuickTakes and how it works.
+    description: Here are some frequently asked questions about QuickTakes and how it works.
 If these FAQs do not answer your specific question, then we recommend sending an email to
     sectionEmail: support@edkey.com
     question_list:
       - question: How do I sign up for QuickTakes?